 Michelle Fleming, Ph.D., Director

-For general questions, admission information, licensure information, and transcript evaluation - please visit with a teacher licensure advisor in the college's Office of Student Services.
+For general questions, admission information, licensure information, and transcript evaluation, contact a Student Services Advisor.

 - 30 semester credit hours of college coursework